 Examples include the characters’ belching and hiccuping, and even having Karl pick his earwax while the crestfallen cook weeps at his rejection of her.

 The chauffeur is numb to everyone else’s feelings; sex and blackmail are the means for him to get what he wants.
 Thanks to Gilbert’s deft performance, that’s as perfect a portrayal of a narcissist as there ever was.

 As a plus, the Downstairs ending is no letdown.

 Karl neither sees the error of his ways nor does he reform.
 Being beaten and kicked out of the Baron’s house does not preclude him from continuing his exploits with other victims.

 That is a big advantage Pre-Code films had over later ones.
 Retribution wasn’t an essential plot component.

 And isn’t that more like real life?

 Director: Monta Bell.

 Cast: John Gilbert.
 Paul Lukas.
 Virginia Bruce.
 Olga Baclanova.
 Reginald Owen.
 Hedda Hopper.
 Bodil Rosing.
 Otto Hoffman.
 Lucien Littlefield.
 Marion Lessing.
 Karen Morley.

-“Downstairs Movie (1932): John Gilbert Racy Pre-Code Sex + Social Drama” review text © Danny Fortune; excerpt, image captions, bullet point introduction, and notes/endnotes © Alt Film Guide.
+“Downstairs Movie: Deft John Gilbert in Racy Social Drama” review text © Danny Fortune; excerpt, image captions, bullet point introduction, and notes/endnotes © Alt Film Guide.